gignupg/Search-Box-Focus/README.md

 The extension is completely open source which means, no tracking or data collection.
 No ads!

-Feel free suggest new features, report bugs and so on.
+Feel free suggest new features, report bugs and so on right here on Github.

 Credits:
 Search Box Focus mainly uses the search box detection code of [this Github repository](https://github.com/CodeRevver/Focus-First-Input).